phoenix-rtos/phoenix-rtos-doc/introduction.md

 | 2010 | <span style="color:violet">Windows Mobile</span> | <span style="color:violet">Mobile operating system for phones and tablets based on Windows Kernel</span> |
 | 2017 | <span style="color:red">Phoenix-RTOS 3</span> | <span style="color:red">Real-time operating system for the Internet of Things based on a microkernel with a small code footprint, a virtual memory support, resource protection and numerous application interfaces (native, POSIX, ARINC653)</span> |

-The different colours used in the table identify the various operating system types developed over the years.
+The different colors used in the table identify the various operating system types developed over the years.

 ### MULTICS